 “The fact that he [has] the scoring record, it’s sweet, it’s great — all that stuff,” Frank Garza said.
 “But what we want is the prize.”

 Iowa sits at 17-6 on the season following Sunday’s win.
 Garza has done plenty of scoring too, leading the nation in that category.
 And in the process of becoming a scoring champion, Garza has — much like with his time at Maret — formed a relationship with the Iowa City community.

-An economics major, Garza attacks his course work with the same vigor he displays on the hardwood.
+An economics major, Garza attacks his course work with the same vigor he displays on the hardwood, McCaffery said.
 In public, Garza can hardly show his face without being swarmed with fans.
 Whether it’s at Target and two young boys hurriedly buy basketballs so he could sign them, or in downtown Iowa City among his peers — Garza stays grounded.

 “No one would realize he’s this superstar athlete,” Bohannon said.
 “He’s a person who treats everyone the way he wants to be treated.
 He respects everyone, treats his teammates like family.
 He really cares about everyone around him.
 That’s the most important thing when you’re looking at Luka Garza.”